FOR IMMEDIATE RELEASE

 About White Pine Pictures

-White Pine Pictures is an independent Canadian film, television, and new media production company based in Toronto, Canada.
-Headed by award-winning filmmaker, Peter Raymont, the company has produced over 100 films, including the Emmy award-winning feature documentary Shake Hands With The Devil: The Journey of Roméo Dallaire, two Oscar-shortlisted features; A Promise to the Dead: The Exile Journey of Ariel Dorfman, and Genius Within: The Inner Life of Glenn Gould.
-White Pine is also the producer of the award-winning TV drama series The Border (38 episodes), and Cracked (21 episodes) created for the CBC and sold worldwide including France, Germany, and the USA. www.whitepinepictures.com
+White Pine Pictures is an independent Canadian film, television, and digital production company based in Toronto, Canada.
+Headed by award-winning filmmaker, Peter Raymont, the company is recognized internationally as a high quality production house with a reputation for compelling visual styles and depth of content.
+White Pine Pictures prides itself on its longtime relationships with Canadian talent and key industry players worldwide.
+White Pine has produced more than 100 films, including the Emmy award-winning feature documentary Shake Hands With The Devil: The Journey of Roméo Dallaire, two Oscar-shortlisted features, A Promise to the Dead: The Exile Journey of Ariel Dorfman, and Genius Within: The Inner Life of Glenn Gould, and the award-winning documentary Triage: Dr. James Orbinski’s Humanitarian Dilemma.
+White Pine is also producer of the award-winning TV drama series The Border (38 episodes), and its newest drama series Cracked is in development for a third season with the CBC.
+More information about White Pine Pictures can be found on the company’s website at www.whitepinepictures.com.